MQThai/learning-p5.js/README.md

   ellipse(50, 50, 80, 80)
 }
 ```
+The setup() function is called once when the program starts.
+It's used to define initial environment properties such as screen size and background color and to load media such as images and fonts as the program starts.
+There can only be one setup() function for each program and it shouldn't be called again after its initial execution.

-This code block means "draw an ellipse, with the center 50 pixels over from the left and 50 pixels down from the top, with a width and height of 80 pixels".
+The draw() function means "draw an ellipse, with the center 50 pixels over from the left and 50 pixels down from the top, with a width and height of 80 pixels".

 Open ```index.html``` in your browser and you should see a circle.